 SCOPE/SCREEN: Color-coded flow displayed with red and blue; ovarian artery highlighted.
 TXT: Vessel with the higher average velocity is the ovarian artery

-While in Doppler mode, press the Pulsed Wave (PW) (Pulsed-Wave-P-W) Doppler button to bring up the sample gate lines [1].
+While in Color Doppler mode, press the Pulsed Wave (PW) (Pulsed-Wave-P-W) Doppler button to bring up the sample gate lines [1].
 Press it again to activate the Doppler spectral waveform [2].

-SCREEN : The sample gate lines are being seen.

-SCREEN : The spectral waveform is being seen.
+SCREEN : The sample gate lines are being seen and the spectral waveform is being seen.

 Position the sample gate in the center of the vessel lumen [1].
 Then adjust the insonation angle to be less than or equal to 60 degrees and parallel to flow using the angle knob [2].